jakobzhao/geog458/labs/lab02/readme.md

 2. Change the location parameter to filter specific tweets based on your interest.
 The location could be anywhere on this earth, but try to choose locations that are large enough to collect a sufficient amount of data.
 (If you are interested in Twitter data that are geo-tagged in the US, you do not need to change this parameter).

 3. Run each block of code in `twstream.ipynb`.
-Your collected data will be stored in `geotweets.csv` on your google drive.
+Your collected data will be stored in `twstream-result.csv` on your google drive.

 ## 4. Search historical tweets using locational information